Armored Heart: L'Odeur de l'Amour

 “How long has it been gone?”

-“Less than three weeks, Lady Ishi,” he said, confidently.
+“Less than three weeks, Lady Ishara,” he said, confidently.
 He reached into nowhere as easily as Seeker would have, producing a ledger that looked almost identical to Seeker’s sketchbook, save for the Cornon numerals on the spine denoting it as the hundred-and-eighth volume.
-He leafed through the pages, until he got to the page he was looking for, which he showed to Ishi.
+He leafed through the pages, until he got to the page he was looking for, which he showed to Ishara.
 “It was accounted for when Seeker added the trophies from her last assignment to the collection.”

 Three weeks.
 When Mara and I fought the paravians.

-Ishi looked angry.
+Ishara looked angry.
 Furious, even.
 “Explain to me, Mischief, how things keep getting stolen from my realm.”

 Mischief took a long time to answer, Lanri thought.
 Their expression betrayed that they were considering their next words very carefully.
 “Perhaps a… regular guest in our realm has been exploiting your… hospitality?”